ruizmaa-homelab/wireguard-docker-hub/README.md

 Edit the compose file to set your `SERVERURL` (IP or Domain), `INTERNAL_SUBNET`, `PEERS`, `PEERDNS`, `TZ` and so more...

-You can check the [image documentation](https://github.com/linuxserver/docker-wireguard).
+You can take a quick look at the [configuration section](#configuration) below or check the [image documentation](https://github.com/linuxserver/docker-wireguard).

 ```bash
 nano docker-compose.yml